wewewer123/LOVE-VN-ENGINE/README.md

 # Building

-Building is currently not possible, I haven't gotten it to compile porperly yet.
+Building for the 3DS is currently not possible, for iOS and pc all you have to do is zip all the files in the "game" folder to a .zip file (in a way so thayt main.lua is on the top layer), and rename that .zip file to .love.